Notion vs Roam Research: Workspace or Networked Notes?

 When You Should Run Both

-The hybrid pattern: Notion for projects and team coordination; Roam for individual thinking and research synthesis.
-Weekly transfer ritual: pull conclusions from Roam's linked-references view into a Notion project page when an idea has matured into action.
-Roam stays the thinking environment; Notion stays the execution environment.
+The hybrid pattern is Notion for projects and team coordination, Roam for individual thinking and research synthesis.
+A weekly transfer ritual pulls conclusions from Roam's linked-references view into a Notion project page when an idea has matured into action.
+Roam stays the thinking environment.
+Notion stays the execution environment.
 The two never compete because they answer different questions.

 Mobile App Reality

-Notion mobile.
-The iOS and Android apps are full-featured for read and light-edit work.
-Database filters work; complex page layouts render correctly.
-Offline support is partial: pages must be pre-loaded for full offline access.
-Per Notion's mobile app page, the app handles capture and review well; complex authoring is best on desktop.
+Notion's iOS and Android apps are full-featured for read and light-edit work.
+Database filters work, and complex page layouts render correctly.
+Offline support is partial because pages must be pre-loaded for full offline access.
+Per Notion's mobile app page, the app handles capture and review well, while complex authoring is best on desktop.

-Roam mobile.
 Roam's mobile experience has historically been the weakest part of the product.
-The web app works on mobile browsers but is not optimized for touch; the dedicated mobile apps are simpler than the desktop experience.
-Block-reference workflows that work fluently on desktop are clunky on mobile.
+The web app works on mobile browsers but is not tuned for touch, and the dedicated mobile apps are simpler than the desktop experience.
+Block-reference workflows that feel fluent on desktop are clunky on mobile.
 For users whose main capture moment is on the phone, this matters.

 Performance and Scale

-Notion at scale.
-Workspaces of 10,000+ pages develop noticeable load lag, especially on database views with complex filters.
-The team has shipped progressive page-loading improvements over the last two years, but very large databases (50,000+ rows) still benefit from being split into multiple databases with linked views.
-Per Notion's status page, uptime tracks well above 99.9% but periodic regional outages do happen.
+Notion workspaces of 10,000+ pages develop noticeable load lag, especially on database views with complex filters.
+The team has shipped progressive page-loading improvements over the last two years, but very large databases with 50,000+ rows still benefit from being split into multiple databases with linked views.
+Per Notion's status page, uptime tracks well above 99.9%, though periodic regional outages do happen.

 Final Take

 Notion wins for teams, project management, and database-centric work.
-Roam Research wins for individual networked thinking with daily notes and block references; it's a thinking environment, not a workspace.
-Most users do not need Roam's specific UX; the ones who do tend to stay for years.
+Roam Research wins for individual networked thinking with daily notes and block references.
+It is a thinking environment, not a workspace.
+Most users do not need Roam's specific UX.
+The ones who do tend to stay for years.
 For AI-grounded synthesis with source citations across either tool's exports, Atlas beats both.

 Frequently Asked Questions